 Ecological and innovative materials, mycomaterials have multiple potentials: thermal and acoustic insulation, packaging, bioremediation and filtration, design, etc.

-The applications of mycomaterials are varied, falling mainly into three main families:
+The applications of mycomaterials are varied, mainly divided into three major families:

 - Insulating Panels: Offer excellent acoustic and thermal insulation, ideal for applications in construction and architecture.

-- Objects and Packaging: These innovative shapes can replace polystyrene in packaging, offering a biodegradable and ecological alternative.
+- Objects and Packaging: These innovative forms can replace polystyrene in packaging, offering a biodegradable and ecological alternative.

-- Fungal Leathers: A sustainable alternative to animal-based leathers, suitable for fashion and leather goods.
+- Fungal Leathers: A sustainable alternative to animal-origin leathers, suitable for fashion and leather goods.

 Mycomaterials are distinguished by their unique appearance and texture:

-- Visual Appearance: Generally white in color, with a smooth surface.
+- Visual Aspect: Generally white in color, with a smooth surface.

-- Texture: A soft, fluffy feel, reminiscent of the softness of certain fabrics.
+- Texture: A soft and fluffy touch, reminiscent of the softness of certain fabrics.

-- Renewable Resources: Made from renewable resources, unlike materials from the petrochemical industry.
+- Renewable Resources: Made from renewable resources, unlike materials derived from the petrochemical industry.

-- Less Energy and Emissions: Production requires less energy overall and generates fewer greenhouse gas emissions.
+- Less Energy and Emissions: Production generally requires less energy and generates fewer greenhouse gas emissions.

-- Thermal and Acoustic Insulation: Interesting properties for the manufacture of insulating panels, helping to reduce energy consumption in buildings.
+- Thermal and Acoustic Insulation: Interesting properties for manufacturing insulating panels, helping to reduce energy consumption in buildings.

-- Natural Resistance: Mycelium makes substrates naturally resistant to water and fire.
+- Natural Resistance: The mycelium makes substrates naturally resistant to water and fire.

 - Insulation Panels